 A preceptorship should be a structured period of transition for the newly qualified nurse, midwife or allied health professional when they start employment in the NHS.
-During this time, he or she should be supported by an experienced practitioner (a preceptor), to develop the confidence of the newly qualified nurse as an independent professional, and to refine their skills, values and behaviours.
-Having expert support, and learning from best practice in dedicated time gives a foundation for lifelong learning and allows nurses to provide effective patient-centred care confidently.
+During this time, he or she should be supported by an experienced practitioner (a preceptor), to develop the confidence of the newly qualified individual as an independent professional, and to refine their skills, values and behaviours.
+Having expert support, and learning from best practice in dedicated time gives a foundation for lifelong learning and allows newly-qualified professionals to provide effective patient-centred care confidently.

-Worcestershire Health and Care NHS Trust currently offers a robust and supportive Preceptorship programme for all newly-qualified clinicians within the following staff groups:
+Herefordshire and Worcestershire Health and Care NHS Trust currently offers a robust and supportive Preceptorship programme for all newly-qualified clinicians within the following staff groups:

 - Nursing Associates

 - Individuals who have completed a Return to Practice programme

 We also offer Preceptorship to experienced clinical staff who may require support to transition across to a new area of practice.